RebelKell/group-4/README.md

 To do this analysis we will use data from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS) which has an excellent <a href="https://www.google.com/url?q=https://cdan.dot.gov/query&sa=D&source=docs&ust=1660099224827534&usg=AOvVaw20YALS4-fo7wnJHcGq-CRR">query tool</a> to pull data on this subject.

-Depending on the results of our unsupervised machine learning algorithm we may take our analysis further by inputting the data into a supervised machine learning model to see if we can predict the number of accidents in a particular zip code.
+Depending on the results of our unsupervised machine learning algorithm we may take our analysis further by inputting the data into a supervised machine learning model to compare the predicted number of fatal accidents and cluster proportions per county to the actuals.

 ## Collaboration Tools